João Manuel de Lima e Silva: Assassination

-After leaving a ball in São Borja, on 29 August 1837, he was ambushed by the indigenous Roque Faustino and assassinated helpless, left naked and unburied.
+After leaving a ball in São Borja, on 29 August 1837, he was ambushed by the Indian Roque Faustino and assassinated helpless, left naked and unburied.

-In 1840, after the Battle of Caçapava, by orders of general Manuel Jorge Rodrigues, executed by Bonifácio Izaías Calderón and Manuel dos Santos Loureiro, his grave was desecrated and his remains were spread across the fields.
+In 1840, after the Battle of Caçapava, by orders of general Manuel Jorge Rodrigues and executed by Bonifácio Izaías Calderón and Manuel dos Santos Loureiro, his grave was desecrated and his remains were spread across the fields.